Animal Access Requirements

 - Decapitation/ cervical dislocation

-The Attending Veterinarian or Technical Services & Training Coordinator will observe individuals and document proficiency for the IACUC.
+The Attending Veterinarian or Compliance/Technical Services Team Lead will observe individuals and document proficiency for the IACUC.
 Contact V.Schroeder to schedule hands-on training or observation of proficiency.

 Occupational Health Program